 Browse courses to find something that interests you.

 To do it, you’ll use an approach that prioritises the process (i.e. how the design problem is formulated) rather than the end product (i.e. the actual design solution).
 This approach starts by exploring the processes of adaptation in biological systems in nature, where continual change is the norm.
 This allows us to reflect on the nature of the design problem in the city and its evolution.

-Throughout the course you will engage with varying computational methods to better understand what constitutes a ‘design problem’ and to identify the most efficient approach to formulate the problem in order to generate the most optimal results.
+Throughout the microcredential you will engage with varying computational methods to better understand what constitutes a ‘design problem’ and to identify the most efficient approach to formulate the problem in order to generate the most optimal results.

 Using Rhino 3D and Grasshopper 3D, you’ll work with other students in the course to develop a parametric computational model of an urban block.
 You’ll also run your own evolutionary simulations using Wallacei to evolve a population of urban design solutions, which you’ll then analyse using both statistical and visual methods.